Looking for What's Not There

 Looking for the absence of information isn't easy.
 You have to know what you expect to see before you can notice that it is missing.
 That means that you need a mental list of bug categories you might expect to find in the software under test: simultaneous user problems, data corruption bugs, timing issues, etc. Your list depends on what your software does.

 You also need to know, in detail, what has already been seen.
-If you survey the bugs that have been found to date--reading them rather than counting-you can look for patterns in the testing that led to finding the bugs.
+If you survey the bugs that have been found to date—reading them rather than counting—you can look for patterns in the testing that led to finding the bugs.
 Just counting isn't enough.
 What's missing doesn't always fit neatly into a drop down list in the bug tracking system.

 As the project progresses, looking for patterns of missing bugs becomes more difficult.
 The more bugs that have been filed, the more difficult it is to spot the areas with a dearth of bugs.
 And yet this is the time when it is critical.
 You're almost done.
 Soon, someone along Executive Row will start asking why you haven't shipped yet.
 The next thing you know, the software is released and/or posted to the Web.
 That's not the time to find out that no one tried searching the catalog in two different Web browsers simultaneously.

-Tabulate bugs on a matrix as they're filed in the bug tracking system.
+One way to look for testing holes is to tabulate bugs on a matrix as they're filed in the bug tracking system.
 Along one side, divide the software under test into areas.
 Then list categories of tests that apply to all areas along the top.
 For example, if you are testing an editing program, the areas along the side might include Draw Tool, Text Tool, Insert Picture, Printing, etc.

 Categories along the top might include Undo, Drag and Drop, International Characters, Low Memory, etc. You could have as few as ten items per side, or as many as thirty.
 (Too few cells in your matrix and you won't get the information you need; too many and your matrix will become unwieldy.)
 Every time someone files a bug, put a tick mark in the appropriate box in your matrix.
 You're looking for boxes with no tick marks.